Transfer Pricing in Nicaragua

 Transfer Pricing Affidavit and Documentation in Nicaragua

-The taxpayer must only file this information when is requested by the Tax Administration, for which it will have 10 business days until the deadline.
+The taxpayer must only file this information when the Tax Administration requests it for ten business days.
+The Tax Administration may request additional information for which it will grant 90 days when appropriate.

 Offices in Nicaragua